If your baby wakes up too early in the morning, it can be really hard to cope with it AND fix it.

 You can try to push the wake-up time by dreamfeeding your baby when you go to bed.
 For example, if you dreamfeed at 11 PM, your baby may not wake up for the next feed until 2 AM.
 Then the baby will hopefully still tired enough to fall asleep again right away.
 Since the baby will be full, chances are that he or she will sleep past 4.30 AM.

-It's worth a try!
-To learn how to dreamfeed a baby, read this article.
+It’s worth a try!
+To learn how to dreamfeed your baby, read this article.

 Adjust the feeding and sleeping schedule